googleapis/google-cloud-cpp/google/cloud/appengine/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [App Engine Admin API][cloud-service-docs], a service to Provisions and manages developers' App Engine applications.
+This directory contains an idiomatic C++ client library for the [App Engine Admin API][cloud-service-docs], a service to provision and manage App Engine applications.

 This library is **experimental**.
 Its APIs are subject to change without notice.